K-Kit/memo-swr/src/simple/README.md

-# memoize.ts - Memoize with Stale-While-Revalidate
+# memo-swr- Memoize with Stale-While-Revalidate

 This module provides a memoization function `memoSwr` that leverages the Stale-While-Revalidate caching strategy for asynchronous functions.